 Filing Requirements for Specific Taxes

-Since you need to pay any taxes owed, you can find yourself in some situations where you have to file even if you fall in one of the exclusion categories otherwise.
+You can find yourself in some situations where you have to file even if you otherwise fall in one of the exclusion categories:

 - You're subject to recapture taxes.

 - You fall under the criteria for the alternative minimum tax.

 - You have write-in taxes to pay, such as those for Medicare and Social Security.

 - You face additional taxes on qualified retirement or health savings plans.

 You must file a tax return to benefit from any tax credits for which you're eligible, and filing is a requirement in 2022 if you've received advance Child Tax Credit payments.
 You must reconcile these payments on your 2021 tax return.